 PAYING HIS DUES

 Much like those players he worked with who rose to prominence, McCarthy paid plenty of dues along the way to his first head-coaching job.

 He learned a disciplined and no-nonsense approach to life at an early age.
 His father, Joe, was a longtime firefighter and police officer who also owned a bar near a Pittsburgh steel mill.
 McCarthy worked odd jobs at the bar as a teen.
 It was interacting with the hard-working tavern clientele while also watching a father in uniform dedicated to public service that helped make McCarthy proud of where he came from.

-It was there he displayed the will and determination to make it in the coaching profession, working for free on the football field by day and collecting tolls along the Pennsylvania turnpike during the graveyard shift to make ends meet.
+It was there he displayed the will and determination to make it in the coaching profession, working unpaid on the football field by day and collecting tolls along the Pennsylvania Turnpike during the graveyard shift to make ends meet.

 He soon moved into a paid position at Pitt assisting with the quarterbacks, and then coaching the wide receivers, before Panthers head coach Paul Hackett recommended him to the Kansas City Chiefs when they hired Hackett as offensive coordinator in 1993.
 McCarthy joined Hackett on the Chiefs’ staff as a quality-control assistant.

 McCarthy considers Hackett the biggest influence in his coaching career, having learned the West Coast offense from him and then installing it himself as offensive coordinator in New Orleans.